AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 ### Contributor License Agreements

-Developers who wish to contribute code to be considered for inclusion in the Imath distribution must first complete a **Contributor License Agreement**.
+Developers who wish to contribute code to be considered for inclusion in the Imath distribution must first complete a **Contributor License Agreement** for the OpenEXR project.

 Imath uses EasyCLA for managing CLAs, which automatically checks to ensure CLAs are signed by a contributor before a commit